A Coach's Life Audiobook By Dean Smith, John Kilgo, Sally Jenkins cover art

 Buy for $13.50

-To listen to this book is to understand why Dean Smith changed the lives of the players he coached, from Michael Jordan, who calls him his second father and who never played a single NBA game without wearing a pair of UNC basketball shorts under his uniform, to the last man on the bench of his least talented team.
+To read this book is to understand why Dean Smith changed the lives of the players he coached, from Michael Jordan, who calls him his second father and who never played a single NBA game without wearing a pair of UNC basketball shorts under his uniform, to the last man on the bench of his least talented team.
 We all wish we had a coach like Dean Smith in our lives, and now we will have that chance.

 Critic reviews